mdn/content/files/en-us/web/api/webgl_api/webgl_model_view_projection/index.md

 The set of objects to be rendered for each frame is essentially created by starting with the set of all objects in the scene.
 Then any objects which are *entirely* outside the viewing frustum are removed from the set.
 Next, objects which partially extrude outside the viewing frustum are clipped by dropping any polygons which are entirely outside the frustum, and by clipping the polygons which cross outside the frustum so that they no longer exit it.

 Once that's been done, we have the largest set of polygons which are entirely within the viewing frustum.
-This list is usually further reduced using processes like {{interwiki("wikipedia", "back-face culling")}} (removing polygons whose back side is facing the camera) and occlusion culling using {{interwiki("wikipedia", "hidden-surface determination")}} (removing polygons which can't be seen because they're entirely blocked by polygons that are closer to the lens).
+This list is usually further reduced using processes like [back-face culling](https://en.wikipedia.org/wiki/Back-face_culling) (removing polygons whose back side is facing the camera) and occlusion culling using [hidden-surface determination](https://en.wikipedia.org/wiki/Hidden-surface_determination) (removing polygons which can't be seen because they're entirely blocked by polygons that are closer to the lens).

 ## Perspective projection matrix